 Meet Our Founder: eileen Kragie

-As founder of Dark Sky Friends, a new non-profit, and a DarkSky International (formerly known as International Dark Sky Association IDA) advocate, I am committed to educating people about responsible outdoor light at night.
+As founder of Dark Sky Friends, a non-profit, and a DarkSky International (formerly known as International Dark Sky Association IDA) advocate, I am committed to educating people about responsible outdoor light at night.

-We also must speak up for all those with whom we share this planet who cannot speak for themselves The creatures and flora and fauna who cannot survive with trespassing artificial light.
+We must speak up for all those with whom we share this planet who cannot speak for themselves The creatures and flora and fauna who cannot survive with trespassing artificial light.
 We can no longer be silent.
+We are all in this together.

 Board of Advisors